 (Hemiptera)

-These insects are shown alphabetically, by family or superfamily, genus, and species.
+The following photos are organized alphabetically, by family or superfamily, genus, and species.
 If you see an error, please let me know via the contact tab at the top of the page.

 Aphididae: Oleander Aphid (Aphis nerii)